 Ambiguity leads to emergence!
 This fleeting thought crossed my mind in the middle of a busy day with enough clarity and suddenness to make me pause mid-stream.
 I made a note of it, telling myself that I will mull over it later.
 And here is the unfolding of that thought stream…

 The dictum that we are living in a VUCA world has become so oft used as to lose all its essence and meaning.
 Nevertheless, it is the truth!
-The pace of change has exceeded anything that we may have imagined creating a strange kind of existential tension.
-As robots enter our lives, Alexa, the voice controlled speaker from Amazon goes mainstream, driver-less cars cease to be a science-fiction marvel, AI begin to replace humans, and many more digital wonders invade our day-to-day existence to forge a completely different meaning of life and living for many of us, Uncertainty and Ambiguity loom large.
-Our professional and personal lives are suddenly taking on whole new shapes we had not remotely envisaged nor prepared for.
-Should we cower in fear and scuttle into our shells, or venture forth courageously wearing the hat of a curious explorer, an intrepid learner?
+The pace of change has exceeded anything that we may have imagined creating a strange kind of almost existential tension.
+As robots enter our lives, Alexa, the voice controlled speaker from Amazon goes mainstream, driver-less cars cease to be a science fiction marvel, and many more digital wonders invade our day-to-day existence to forge a completely different meaning of life and living for many of us.
+Uncertainty and Ambiguity loom large.
+Our professional and personal lives are suddenly taking on whole new shapes we had not remotely envisaged.
+Should we cower in fear and scuttle into our shells, or venture forth courageously wearing the hat of a curious explorer?

 Well, the corporate world is trying hard to gear up for this unknown monster called VUCA.
 But how does one “plan for ambiguity”?

 Here’s what HBR has to say about Ambiguity in their article Leading Effectively in a VUCA Environment:

 There are a few things we know about ambiguity; it is one of the leading causes of conflict within a business unit, impossible to diagnose from a singular perspective, and its second- and third-order effects are capable of dismantling an organization.